Surfshark Review 2023: Best Value for Money?

 Surfshark is fairly new to the hotly-contested VPN market, promising things that many other services have long offered, such as secure surfing, online anonymity, and the ability to bypass geoblocking.
 Our test shows whether Surfshark devours, or is swallowed up by its competition.

-What is Surfshark?
+What Is Surfshark?

-Surfshark is a VPN provider headquartered in the British Virgin Islands that has been active on the market since 2017.
-It is compatible with Windows, MacOS, Linux, Android, and iOS, as well as FireTV and AppleTV.
-The service also offers browser ad-ons for Chrome and Firefox.
-VPN connections to additional devices like gaming consoles and smart TVs can be easily set up with a few steps.
-We tested Surfshark on Windows and Android.
+Surfshark* is a VPN provider headquartered in the British Virgin Islands that has been on the market since 2017.
+It offers apps for Windows, macOS, Linux, Android, and iOS, as well as FireTV, Apple TV, and Android TV.
+The service also provides Chrome and Firefox browser extensions.

-A number of features, including split tunneling
+Offers lots of features, including split tunneling

-2-year package is a bargain
+2-year plan is a bargain

 Installation and Features

 Surfshark's website shows all operating systems the platform supports, offering the ability to download their installation files.
 Since no free version exists, it's necessary to create an account and choose from one of the subscription options before accessing the program's dashboard.
 In the "Pricing" section of this review below, we'll go into greater detail about what subscription options are available for Surfshark.